jrnold/qss-tidy/docs/causality.md

 ```

-We can use that same appraoch to calculate the mean of firstnames, and use
+We can use that same approach to calculate the mean of firstnames, and use
 `arrange` to sort in ascending order.

 ```r